mahidher/Linear-Poly-Logistic-Regression/README.md

 # Linear-Regression

-This repo contains all files pertaining to linear regression
+This repo contains all files pertaining to linear regression,lasso,ridge,polynomial and logistic regression